-In a matter of days, the Japanese conglomerate Seiko will start selling the new Grand Seiko Sport Collection Spring Drive GMT Limited Edition (Ref.
-SBGE245G) hybrid-powered wristwatch.
-With the luxury gadget being limited to the Japanese domestic market, the watch will be a bit difficult to come by if you happen to live on the other side of the globe.
-Yet, the device is so beautiful, so impressive that is seems to be absolutely worth going into all the trouble to get one.
+In a matter of days, the Japanese conglomerate Seiko will start selling the hybrid-powered Grand Seiko Sport Collection Spring Drive GMT Limited Edition (Ref.
+SBGE245G).
+With the luxury gadget being limited to the Japanese domestic market, it will be a bit difficult to come by if you happen to live on the other side of the globe.
+Yet, the device is so beautiful, so impressive that it will be worth going into all the trouble to get one.

-This new member of the Sport Collection is not an exception.
-Priced at more than $6k at the start of production (and probably getting even more expensive after the whole batch is sold out,) it gives you in return the best timekeeping in the whole segment of luxury mechanical watches, as well as an impressive level of craftsmanship (the hand-lacquered dial alone will blow most similarly priced Breitlings and Omegas right out of the water) and superb build quality.
+The SBGE245G is not an exception.
+Priced at more than $6k at the start of production (and probably getting even more expensive after the whole batch is sold out,) it gives you in return the best timekeeping in the whole segment of luxury mechanical watches, as well as an impressive level of craftsmanship (the hand-lacquered dial alone will blow most Breitlings and Omegas right out of the water) and superb build quality.

 Case & Bezel

-Large (the official dimensions are 44.00 millimeters in diameter and almost 15mm from solid still back to dual-curved sapphire front) and heavy, the Spring Drive GMT will never let you forget about its presence on your wrist, especially if you are a person of average size.
-Yet, its thoughtfully sculpted profile and relatively short lugs allow the timekeeper to hug a wrist of a normal girth in the gentlest way possible.
+Large (44.00 millimeters in diameter and almost 15mm from solid still back to dual-curved sapphire front) and heavy, the Spring Drive GMT will never let you forget about its presence on your wrist, especially if you are a person of average size.
+Yet, its thoughtfully sculpted profile and relatively short lugs allow the case to hug a wrist of a normal girth in the gentlest way possible.

-The crown, which is decorated with the traditional “GS” logo, is positioned in a way that’s more convenient to those who prefer to operate the hands without taking the gadget off their wrists.
+The crown, which is decorated with the traditional “GS” logo, is more convenient to those who prefer to operate the hands without taking the gadget off their wrists.
 I still find the crown a bit too short for my taste though.
 Also, a larger crown would look better with the deliberately massive, almost brutal stainless steel case.

-Regretfully, the crown is not protected from shocks by any kind of crown guards, which is sort of unexpected for a watch that is positioned as “a sporty tool.”
-On the other hand, the Japanese brand probably realizes that a luxury item that is priced at $6000 USD will rarely be worn in situations that imply even a theoretical risk of a mechanical damage to the timepiece, so the guys from the marketing probably chose aesthetics over practicality.
-Same goes to the delicate sapphire insert housed inside the knurled bi-directional rotating bezel: not practical, but very aesthetically pleasing, while enhancing the nighttime readability of the secondary time zone display without adding too much to the gadget’s overall cost of manufacture.
+The crown is not protected from shocks by any kind of crown guards, which is sort of unexpected for a watch that is positioned as “a sporty tool.”
+On the other hand, the Japanese brand probably realizes that a luxury item that costs $6000 will rarely be worn in situations that imply even a theoretical risk of mechanical damage to the timepiece, so the guys from the marketing probably chose aesthetics over practicality.
+The same goes for the delicate sapphire insert inside the knurled bi-directional rotating bezel: not practical, but aesthetically pleasing while enhancing the nighttime readability of the secondary time-zone display without adding too much to the gadget’s overall cost of manufacture.

-The watch is powered by Seiko’s in-house Caliber 9R66.
-Unveiled in 2006, the hybrid movement offers impressive accuracy gaining or losing no more than a second per day (compare that to Rolex’s own Caliber 3186 COSC-certified GMT movement that is rated for +/- 2 seconds per day and powers a watch that is twice more expensive, also the company guarantees that average deviation will not exceed 15 seconds per month) and features an attractive (although not groundbreaking) exterior finish with guilloched, perlaged, and machine-brushed surfaces on its components.
+The SBGE245G sports Seiko’s in-house Caliber 9R66 that we have first seen in 2006.
+The hybrid movement offers impressive accuracy gaining or losing no more than a second per day (compare that to Rolex’s own Caliber 3186 COSC-certified GMT movement that is rated for +/- 2 seconds per day and powers a watch that is twice more expensive, also the company guarantees that average deviation will not exceed 15 seconds per month) and features an attractive (although not groundbreaking) exterior finish with guilloched, circular-grained, and machine-brushed surfaces on its components.

 The mechanism’s point of attraction is not the fancy exterior, though: it is the Spring Drive technology that makes it unique.

-As you can see on the picture below (courtesy Seiko PR,) the principle of Spring Drive is deceptively simple with the traditional balance wheel (left pic) being replaced by a microgenerator that receives energy stored by main spring via the gear train (both components accordingly modified,) and converts it into electric current that drives the quartz tuning fork resonator and the rest of electronic circuitry.
-As a result, we see a watch that gives its mechanical and quartz competitors a proverbial run for their money when it comes to accuracy and ease of maintenance (no need to replace the battery cell every couple of years, for example) respectively.
+As you can see in the picture below (courtesy Seiko PR,) the principle of Spring Drive is deceptively simple.
+Instead of the traditional balance wheel (left pic), there is now a microgenerator that receives energy stored by mainspring via the gear train (both components accordingly modified,) and converts it into electric current that drives the quartz tuning fork resonator and the rest of the electronic circuitry.
+As a result, we see a movement that gives its mechanical and quartz competitors a proverbial run for their money when it comes to accuracy and ease of maintenance (no need to replace the battery cell every couple of years, for example) respectively.

-The idea is not new with first designs offered by different manufacturers and inventors in late 1970s right after Quartz Revolution started to take its toll on incumbent watchmakers.
-However, the initial designs were cumbersome and difficult to manufacture (at least, at a price point where general public was willing to buy such a watch) and Seiko Epson was basically the first conglomerate that had enough expertise both in micro-electronics and traditional watchmaking to create a hybrid drive that would simultaneously offer extraordinary timekeeping abilities, ease of servicing, and more or less adequate price (usually powering their Grand Seiko and Seiko Prospex, and Ananta watches, it is still expensive playing in the same ballpark with brands like Omega and Breitling.)
+The idea is not new with the first designs first appearing in the late 1970s right after the Quartz Revolution started to take its toll on incumbent watchmakers.
+However, the initial designs were cumbersome and difficult to manufacture (at least, at a price point where the general public was willing to buy such a watch) and Seiko Epson was the first conglomerate that had enough expertise both in micro-electronics and traditional watchmaking to create a hybrid drive that would simultaneously offer extraordinary timekeeping abilities, ease of service, and more or less adequate price (usually powering their Grand Seiko and Seiko Prospex, and the ultra-elegant Ananta collection of watches, it is still expensive playing in the same ballpark with brands like Omega and Breitling.)

 The main visual difference between Seiko’s Spring Drive movements and pretty much any other mechanical caliber is the way the central seconds hand glides above the dial.
 While the seconds counter on a mechanical caliber -even a high-beat one like Zenith’s signature El Primero movements beating at a frequency of 36,000 vibrations per hour- jumps from one position to the next one in a visibly jerky way, the Spring Drive allows the pointer to move in a satisfying, fluid kind of motion.